craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 ![Drafts aplenty](/img/screen-shot-2020-09-14-at-9.25.37-am.png)

 My list is still small enough that I send a personal note out to pretty much everyone, so no sends are fully automated.
-That could change if enough people [sign up] (https://craigsturgis.typeform.com/to/FWPtSS). 😉
+That could change if enough people [sign up](https://craigsturgis.typeform.com/to/FWPtSS). 😉

 I then do a lot of copy pasting that makes a good target for future improvements.